 - Benefits of OpenTelemetry

 - OpenTelemetry Future

 What is OpenTelemetry?

 OpenTelemetry is an open-source observability framework that consists of a set of tools, APIs, and SDKs.
-It enables IT teams to collect, analyse, and export telemetry data in order to better understand application performance and behaviour.
+It enables IT teams to collect, analyze, and export telemetry data in order to better understand application performance and behavior.

 It provides vendor-neutral APIs, software development kits (SDKs), and other tools for gathering telemetry data from cloud-native applications and their underlying infrastructure in order to better understand their performance and health.

 In today's complicated, distributed environment, managing performance is incredibly tough.
-Telemetry data is essential for DevOps and IT teams to understand the behaviour and functioning of these systems.
-They need to instrument all of their frameworks and libraries across programming languages to get a complete picture of their services and applications' behaviour.
+Telemetry data is essential for DevOps and IT teams to understand the behavior and functioning of these systems.
+They need to instrument all of their frameworks and libraries across programming languages to get a complete picture of their services and applications' behavior.

-OpenTelemetry is significant because it standardises the collection and transmission of telemetry data to backend platforms.
-It eliminates visibility gaps by standardising instrumentation across all services.
+OpenTelemetry is significant because it standardizes the collection and transmission of telemetry data to backend platforms.
+It eliminates visibility gaps by standardizing instrumentation across all services.

 When a backend platform is changed, engineers don't have to re-instrument code or install separate proprietary agents.
 Unlike commercial systems, which require vendors to design new connections to make their products interoperable, OpenTelemetry will continue to work as new technologies emerge.